tdongsi/tdongsi.github.io/source/_posts/Vertica/2016-09-01-docker-image-for-vertica.markdown

 Docker is Awesome!!!

-I wish I knew Docker earlier.
+I wish I knew Docker earlier, before going through the hassle of creating VMs ([one-node](/blog/2016/01/10/find-and-replace-a-string-in-multiple-files/) or [three-node](/blog/2016/03/12/set-up-three-node-vertica-sandbox-vms-on-mac/) cluster) for local ETL development and testing.
-After going through the pain of creating VMs ([one-node](/blog/2016/01/10/find-and-replace-a-string-in-multiple-files/) or [three-node](/blog/2016/03/12/set-up-three-node-vertica-sandbox-vms-on-mac/) cluster) for local ETL development and testing, Docker can make the whole setup even easier.
+Docker can make the whole setup even easier.
-All the setup can be done in a few commands, using [a Vertica Dockerfile](https://github.com/tdongsi/vertica/tree/master/docker), created based on [this](https://github.com/wmarinho/docker-hp-vertica).
+It can be done in just a few commands, using [a Vertica Dockerfile](https://github.com/tdongsi/vertica/tree/master/docker), created based on [this](https://github.com/wmarinho/docker-hp-vertica).
-In addition to easy virtualization, Docker also allows the entire setup can be automated in a script, allowing it to be version-controlled (i.e., [Infrastructure as Code](https://en.wikipedia.org/wiki/Infrastructure_as_Code)).
+In addition to easy virtualization, Docker also enables the entire setup can be automated in a script, allowing it to be version-controlled (i.e., [Infrastructure as Code](https://en.wikipedia.org/wiki/Infrastructure_as_Code)).

 Some notes about this Dockerfile, compared to `wmarinho`'s: